pagkly/Zed/Investopedia3/Horizontal Equity Definition.md

 ## Example of Horizontal Equity

 For example, if two taxpayers earn $50,000, under horizontal equity, they should both be taxed at the same rate since they both have the same wealth or fall within the same income bracket.
-However, horizontal equity is hard to achieve in a tax system, like that of the U.S., with loopholes, [deductions](https://www.investopedia.com/terms/t/tax-deduction.asp), credits, and incentives, because the presence of any [tax break](https://www.investopedia.com/terms/t/tax-break.asp) means that similar individuals do not pay the same rate.
-For example, by allowing [mortgage interest payments](https://www.investopedia.com/terms/home-mortgage-interest.asp) to be deducted from income tax, governments create a difference in tax payments between two tax filers who may otherwise be considered economically similar.
+However, horizontal equity is hard to achieve in a tax system, like that of the U.S., with loopholes, [[deductions]](https://www.investopedia.com/terms/t/tax-deduction.asp), credits, and incentives, because the presence of any [[tax break]](https://www.investopedia.com/terms/t/tax-break.asp) means that similar individuals do not pay the same rate.
+For example, by allowing [[mortgage interest payments]](https://www.investopedia.com/terms/home-mortgage-interest.asp) to be deducted from income tax, governments create a difference in tax payments between two tax filers who may otherwise be considered economically similar.

 Following our example above, if due to the mortgage interest deduction for home ownership, one of the taxpayers pays a lower amount of tax than the second taxpayer with equal income, then horizontal equity is not achieved.